diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US233/readme.md

 **Acceptance Criteria:**

-- **US233.1** A figure must include the following parameters: code, version, description, DSL description, keywords, and category.
+- **US233.1** A figure must include the following parameters: code, version, description, DSL description, keywords, categories and showDesigner.
-- **US233.2** If a figure is exclusive to a customer, it must not be added to the public catalogue and must only be available for use in shows for that customer.
-- **US233.3** Only authenticated Show Designers are allowed to add figures to the catalogue.
+- **US233.2** Only authenticated Show Designers are allowed to add figures to the catalogue.
-- **US233.4** The system must store the Show Designer who created the figure.
+- **US233.3** The system must store the Show Designer who created the figure.

 **Dependencies/References:**